JizongL/jizongL.github.io/_posts/2015-09-04-pathology-review-1.md

 * The FDCs may become infected but not killed by HIV.

+* elaborate type I interferons that up-regulate antiviral proteins in neighbor- ing cells

 Blood monocytes

-* expressing MHC classII antigenscan migrate into tissues and become longer-lived macrophages.
+* expressing MHC class II antigenscan migrate into tissues and become longer-lived macrophages.